olooney/oranlooney.com/content/post/genji-ko.md

 broader umbrella of kōdō (香道), the traditional Japanese art of incense appreciation.

-What sets Genji-kō apart is its extreme difficulty - where another kōdō game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-kō asks contestants to smell five separate samples, then determine which of the five were the same scent.
+What sets Genji-kō apart is its extreme difficulty.
+While another kōdō game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-kō asks contestants to smell five separate samples, then determine which of the five were the same scent.
 All